dhutapratama/docs/providers.md

 <a name="introduction"></a>
 ## Introduction

-Service providers are the central place of all Laravel application bootstrapping.
-Your own application, as well as all of Laravel's core services, are bootstrapped via service providers.
+Service providers are the central place of all Lets application bootstrapping.
+Your own application, as well as all of Lets's core services, are bootstrapped via service providers.

 But, what do we mean by "bootstrapped"?
 In general, we mean **registering** things, including registering service container bindings, event listeners, middleware, and even routes.
 Service providers are the central place to configure your application.

-If you open the `config/app.php` file included with Laravel, you will see a `providers` array.
+If you open the `config/app.php` file included with Lets, you will see a `providers` array.
 These are all of the service provider classes that will be loaded for your application.
-By default, a set of Laravel core service providers are listed in this array.
-These providers bootstrap the core Laravel components, such as the mailer, queue, cache, and others.
+By default, a set of Lets core service providers are listed in this array.
+These providers bootstrap the core Lets components, such as the mailer, queue, cache, and others.
 Many of these providers are "deferred" providers, meaning they will not be loaded on every request, but only when the services they provide are actually needed.

-In this overview, you will learn how to write your own service providers and register them with your Laravel application.
+In this overview, you will learn how to write your own service providers and register them with your Lets application.

 > **Note**
-> If you would like to learn more about how Laravel handles requests and works internally, check out our documentation on the Laravel [request lifecycle](/docs/{{version}}/lifecycle).
+> If you would like to learn more about how Lets handles requests and works internally, check out our documentation on the Lets [request lifecycle](/docs/{{version}}/lifecycle).

 <a name="writing-service-providers"></a>
 ## Writing Service Providers